-Also tossed into the mix of names is the Children's Health Insurance Program, or CHIP, created in 1997 to expand Medicaid-style health care coverage to low-income children.
-Medicaid and CHIP currently cover more than 43 million kids.
+Also tossed into the mix of names is the Children’s Health Insurance Program, or CHIP, created in 1997 to expand Medicaid-style health care coverage to low-income children.
+Medicaid and CHIP currently cover nearly 36 million kids.

-Medicaid coverage is now possible for these low-income Americans in every state:
+Medicaid coverage is now possible in every state for these low-income Americans without savings or other resources to cover health care costs:

 - Parents and caregiver relatives of eligible children.